Contents

 Agent on startup reads AGENTS.md and progress.json first, forms complete understanding of project state.
 After execution, writes results back to file.
 Next session reads same files, seamlessly continues.

-4. Self-Verification Feedback Loops: Make Agent Re-understand Requirements, Not Just Re-run
+4. Self-Verification Feedback Loops: Make Agent Re-Understand Requirements, Not Just Re-Run

 Traditional development: write code → run tests → fail → read error → fix code → re-run